hapax/hapax.github.io/assets/alien-maths.md

 Language, it seems, is naturally tied to our view of reality.
 The inuit have
-[many more root words for snow](https://en.wikipedia.org/wiki/Eskimo_words_for_snow) than exist in English, for instance, and according to some linguists, the
+[many more root words for snow](https://en.wikipedia.org/wiki/Eskimo_words_for_snow) than exist in English, and according to some linguists, the
 [Hopi language reflects a different conception of time](https://en.wikipedia.org/wiki/Hopi_time_controversy).
 The view that language affects our perception of reality is called